jamesvdinh/deepast/scrollprize.org/docs/20_community_projects.md

 - [Volume Viewer](https://github.com/tomhsiao1260/vc-whiteboard/tree/demo-3) Used by the segmentation team primarily to see which segments they have worked on already.
 Hosted [here](http://37.19.207.113:5174/).
 By Yao Hsiao
     - [Vesuvius Challenge Whiteboard](https://github.com/tomhsiao1260/vc-whiteboard/tree/dev) by Yao Hsiao and Dalufishe

+- [Neuroglancer Mini](https://github.com/tomhsiao1260/neuroglancer-mini) A trimmed-down version of the Neuroglancer source code.
+By Yao Hsiao

 - [Scroll Viewer](https://github.com/lukeboi/scroll-viewer) by Luke Farritor.
 A lightweight, extensible tool for viewing volumetric data, which runs in the browser, and is very fast.